 Issues to consider

-The new GDPR regime is detailed and technical which can make it difficult to navigate.
-Our experienced team can guide you through what it all means and what you need to consider.
+The UK GDPR is detailed and technical which can make it difficult to navigate.
+Our experienced team can guide you through your duties and obligations under the regime.
 We can advise you on:

 - the types of data involved, such as personal data and sensitive personal data;